camila-hinojosa-anez/practice-speaking-with-sonic/speech-to-speech/sample-codes/websocket-nodejs/README.md

   });
   ```

+4. Environment Variable Issues
+- Problem: "Missing required environment variables" error
+- Solution: Ensure all required variables are set in your `.env` file

 ## Data Flow
 The application processes audio input through a pipeline that converts speech to text, processes it with AWS Bedrock, and returns both text and audio responses.